brouberol/blog/content/cant-enough-be-enough.md

 Date: 2022-05-11
 Category: personal
 Description: A walkthrough of the impact the Datadog IPO and the years that followed it had on me, both financially and psychologically.
 The intention is to examine how such an event can change one's life, either positively or not, and give you some return of experience on the choices that I made.
-Summary: In this article, I will explain the impact the Datadog IPO and the years that followed it had on me, both financially and psychologically, as transparently that I can.
+Summary: In this article, I will explain the impact the Datadog IPO and the years that followed it had on me, both financially and psychologically, as transparently as I can.
 The intention is to examine how such an event can change one's life, either positively or not, and give you some return of experience on the choices that I made.
 Image: https://balthazar-rouberol-blog.s3.eu-west-3.amazonaws.com/cant-enough-be-enough/ddog.jpg
 Tags:
 Keywords: stock-market, stocks, ipo, datadog, ddog, addiction